faisaldarbar/faisaldarbar.github.io/content/posts/hugo-site-setup-using-up-business-theme.md

 ## 🛡️ Securing the Website Against External Dependency Failures

-After setting up and deploying the Hugo site using the Up Business theme, we implemented an important improvement to ensure long-term stability and independence from the original theme developer.
+After setting up and deploying the Hugo site using the **Up Business** theme, we implemented an important improvement to ensure **long-term stability** and **independence** from the original theme developer.

 ### ✅ What We Did

-We **vendored** the theme using Hugo Modules, which means we pulled the full theme source code into our project under a local `_vendor/` directory.
-This was done with the command:
+We **vendored the theme** using Hugo Modules, meaning we pulled the full theme source code into our project under a local `_vendor/` directory using the command:

 ```bash
 hugo mod vendor